Support offer #1: Assessment and improvement of Research Software

 • One day sprint to progress planned implementation activity (June);

-• Post-assessment workshop where the Implementation story will be presented (September).
+• Post-assessment workshop where the Implementation story will be presented (late September/early October).

 Support providers and mentors